top of page

 Current

-Chloe is the co-founder of The Alegría Ensemble, alongside pianist Ricky Moreira and cellist Sara Strozzo.
-The trio specializes in contemporary music and has performed three world premieres this year in collaboration with Long Island Composers.
+Chloë is a dedicated performer and educator.
+She is co-founder of The Alegría Ensemble, alongside pianist Ricky Moreira and cellist Sara Juneau.
+The trio specializes in contemporary music and have premiered numerous works by composers from across the globe.
 Known for their engaging and innovative approach, their interactive family concerts have become a highlight at WQXR’s annual Kids’ Classical Fair, earning rave reviews from the New York Daily News and delighting audiences of all ages.
+She maintains a thriving teaching studio at the Eisman Center for Preparatory Studies in Music at Queens College, where she mentors the next generation of young violinists.

 Theatre & Opera

 As a frequent collaborator with Louis Burkot of Opera North, Chloe has performed as concertmaster for productions of Britten's The Turn of the Screw, and Puccini's Il Giasone and Suor Angelica.
-She has also served as concertmaster to conductor James John for Brahms and Mozart requiems.
+She has also served as concertmaster to conductor James John for Brahms Requiem.

-Chloe made her West End debut in the pit band for the RWCMD Masters Musical Theatre showcase.
-In 2020 Chloe collaborated with Ruth Rosales as an animateur with the RWCMD symphony orchestra.
+Chloe made her West End debut in the pit at Trafalgar Theater, 2022.
+In 2020 Chloe collaborated with Ruth Rosales as an animateur with the Royal Welsh symphony orchestra.
 They performed their show at St David’s Hall, educating primary students about Beethoven.

 Chloe co-founded the Flying Bedroom Theatre Company, which specializes in creating musical puppetry shows and workshops designed to inspire children to explore the arts.
 A subsidiary, The Flying Bedroom Quartet (FBQ), has collaborated with renowned groups such as the O Duo and the Benedetti Foundation.
 Their innovative ensemble performances, combined with a deep commitment to making musical education accessible to all ages, have earned widespread acclaim and delighted audiences across England and Wales.